samhuk/trew-component-starter/README.md

 * **Cypress** for end-to-end testing
 * Development and production modes
 * Development mode has react and redux devtools extensions
-* An example model ("Order") to demonstrate the use of the other technologies
+* An example component ("Order") to demonstrate the use of the other technologies

 Current known limitations/exclusions:
 * Lack of a script to "set up" the starter